All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 How to Track and Document Your Weight Loss for Insurance Purposes

-Whether you are pursuing initial coverage or defending your ongoing treatment during annual re-authorization, maintaining thorough documentation strengthens your position:
+If you're pursuing initial coverage or defending your ongoing treatment during annual re-authorization, maintaining thorough documentation strengthens your position:

 • Regular weigh-ins: Weigh yourself weekly at the same time and record the results.
 A consistent log demonstrates treatment adherence and response